 Diversity is just as important in offshore industries, as it is elsewhere, when considering the unique issues and global demands that offshore companies face.
 Diversity brings a fresh look and ideas to the boardroom table of an industry that has long been ‘a one note chord’ in the diversity department.
 Varying perspectives, experiences and backgrounds help bring innovative solutions to important industry-specific issues like greenhouse gasses, acoustic noise, and oil pollution.
 Not only will industry become more adept in addressing such issues and formulating successful solutions, but more adaptable to ever-changing global demands and regulations.
 For offshore industries to maintain growth and innovation, they must continue active recruitment of individuals with diverse backgrounds and experiences.

 Diversity is key to success, and it is here to stay.
+Diversity in maritime matters.

 Jessica Aberle